View app performance statistics

 - Active users: Users who launch your application within a given date range

-To help you organize, segment, and analyze your data, you can organize and filter a report using one of the following dimensions:
+To help you organize, segment, and analyze your data, you can organize and view a report using an available dimension.Available dimensions

 - Android Version: Android OS version reported from the user's device